theol0403/odomDebug/README.md

 Then run `prosv5 c fetch <template>` to import the package into PROS.

 Finally, run `prosv5 c apply odomDebug --force-apply` in your destination project.

+You can now use odomDebug in your existing project.

 ### Use as Standalone Project
 Build by running `prosv5 make`.

 `src/opcontrol.cpp` contains an example program.

+You can upload and test straight from here.

 ## Use
 Include the header into your file:
 `#include "odomDebug/odomDebug.hpp"`